uhmarlon/guess-the-thing/README.md

 following command to start the application:

 ## Dev Setup
 Choose the correct NPM Version using NVM:
-**Maybe you've to bee the administrator so try to use sudo BUT JUST FOR NVM INSTALL**
+**Maybe you have to be the administrator of your system, so try to use sudo BUT JUST FOR NVM INSTALL**

 ```bash
 sudo su